Credenso/solar/README.md

 By default, SOLAR provides invitation, registration, and upload endpoints.

+## Main Page
+Solar provides a landing page with portals to any currently operational planets.
+Planets are installed by placing them in the

 #### Running
 Solar is a Python project with no dependencies.
 It can be run with `python app.py` or by using a WSGI-compatible server such as Gunicorn.